alariq/mc2/README.md

-# mc2
+# Mech Commander 2 open source engine + Linux port.
 [website](https://alariq.github.io/mc2-website/)

-Mech Commander 2 Linux port.

 Work in progress.
 This port is an open source implementation of a closed MC2 engine code using available interface (.h) files.